 Ganzá is a type of rattle that is widely used by Samba musicians as a percussion instrument.
 The instrument has a cylindrical shape and traditionally it used to be woven by hand into a cylindrical basket with leather circles covering the open parts; but nowadays simple metal canisters can also be used as ganzá (in fact, they produce a louder and more clear sound than their handmade counterparts).

-Ganzá is typically filled with small hard objects such as beads or pebbles.
-This instrument contributes to Samba music with its subtle rhythmic undertone.
+Ganza is typically filled with small hard objects such as beads or pebbles.
+This samba instrument contributes to Samba music with its subtle rhythmic undertone.

 Cuíca Is a Brazilian friction drum.
 Samba musicians can produce different sounds by adjusting the tension of the drum head.
 It is also one of the most frequently used instruments during the Rio de Janeiro carnival (and in Samba performances in general).

 Cuíca produces a high-pitched sound which is often compared to the sound of a monkey.
 One of the peculiarities of this drum is that it has a wooden stick attached to the center of the drum head underneath.
-Cuíca players are able to produce various pictures and timbres by manipulating this stick.
+Cuíca players can produce various pictures and timbres by manipulating this stick.

 The Brazilian timbal, or timbau as the natives call it, is the percussion instrument that visually resembles a cone with a nylon membrane stretched over the larger opening (the tip of the cone is cut off and left open).
 It can be of various sizes and is made from either aluminum or wood.